-More generally, we are motivated by the goal of improving the performance of atom reconfiguration algorithms ``from the ground up'' by building upon exact and approximation algorithms for which provable analytical guarantees exist, e.g., within the framework of combinatorial optimization and graph theory.
-This approach differs from operationally-driven approaches that build upon intuition and operational constraints to formulate heuristic algorithms~\cite{Barredo2016, Barredo2018, Schymik2020, Sheng2021, Mamee2021, Ebadi2021, Tao2022, Sheng2022, Cimring2022}.
-Exact and approximation algorithms can be used to improve operational performance as standalone algorithms or as subroutines within other heuristic algorithms, and they can also be used to provide near-optimal performance bounds to benchmark new algorithms and identify ways to further improve them.
-Moreover, these algorithms and the formal results that underpin them can support applications in other areas, such as robot motion planning~\cite{vanderBerg2009, Heuvel2013, Solovey2014, Demaine2019}.
+Exact and approximation algorithms can be used to improve operational performance as standalone algorithms or as subroutines within other heuristic algorithms, and they can also be used to provide performance bounds to benchmark new algorithms and identify ways to further improve them.
+Moreover, these algorithms and the formal results that underpin them can support applications in other areas, e.g., robot motion planning~\cite{vanderBerg2009, Heuvel2013, Solovey2014, Demaine2019}.

 For the purpose of this paper, we refer to ``assignment algorithms'' as algorithms that solve assignment problems and ``assignment-based reconfiguration algorithms'' or ``assignment-based algorithms'' as reconfiguration algorithms that solve atom reconfiguration problems using an assignment algorithm as a subroutine.
-When there is no risk of confusion, the term ``assignment'' or ``assignment algorithm'' might be used to denote a typical assignment-based reconfiguration algorithm that does not exploit the rerouting or the ordering subroutines.
+When there is no risk of confusion, the term ``assignment'' or ``assignment algorithm'' might be used to denote a typical assignment-based reconfiguration algorithm that does not exploit the rerouting or ordering subroutines.

 The rest of the paper is organized as follows.
-After reviewing atom reconfiguration problems~(Sec.~\ref{sec:problem}), we describe our baseline assignment-based reconfiguration algorithm~(Sec.~\ref{sec:assignment}) and introduce the aro algorithm~(Sec.~\ref{sec:aro_algo}), describing in detail the rerouting subroutine~(Sec.~\ref{sec:rerouting}) and the ordering subroutine~(Sec.~\ref{sec:ordering}).
-We then numerically benchmark the performance of the aro algorithm against exact, approximation, and heuristic algorithms, first, in the absence of loss~(Sec.~\ref{sec:benchmarking_lossless}), and then, in the presence of loss~(Sec.~\ref{sec:benchmarking_loss}).
-We provide supporting proofs and technical details about the various subroutines, including running time analysis and proofs of correctness, in the appendices~(App.~\ref{app:assignment}~--~\ref{app:ordering}).
+We start by reviewing atom reconfiguration problems and describing our baseline assignment-based reconfiguration algorithm~(Sec.~\ref{sec:problem}), which is used as a point of reference when quantifying operational performance.
+We then introduce the aro algorithm~(Sec.~\ref{sec:aro_algo}), describing in detail the rerouting subroutine~(Sec.~\ref{sec:rerouting}) and the ordering subroutine~(Sec.~\ref{sec:ordering}).
+Next, we numerically benchmark the performance of the aro algorithm against exact, approximation, and heuristic algorithms, first, in the absence of loss~(Sec.~\ref{sec:benchmarking_lossless}), and then, in the presence of loss~(Sec.~\ref{sec:benchmarking_loss}).
+We provide supporting proofs and technical details about the various subroutines, including runtime analysis and proofs of correctness, in the appendices~(App.~\ref{app:assignment}~--~\ref{sec:batching}).